When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 Remembering to include your keywords.

-(Since I’m optimising for the term “SEO Dubai” I’ve included the keywords “SEO” and “Dubai” in my image description)
+(Since I’m optimizing for the term “SEO Dubai” I’ve included the keywords “SEO” and “Dubai” in my image description)

 Then click Go.Exifing.